 The San Diego County Epidemiology, Immunization, and the Public Health Laboratory, conducts year-round influenza surveillance with the assistance of medical providers and partners throughout San Diego County.
 Local influenza surveillance efforts include the cooperation of participating schools, hospitals, laboratories, and clinics.

-Season Summaries - Click below to view a San Diego County Influenza Watch season summary:
+Season Summaries - Click on links below to view influenza season summaries

 West Nile Virus Surveillance